zcaspall/stability-scene-creator/README.md

 > ##### cfg_scale
 Accepted cfg_values range from 0 to 35.
 The cfg_scale determines how closely the generation process follows the prompt given.
+### Virtual Canvas
+The virtual canvas was the biggest part of